lockbook/lockbook/docs/data_model.md

 ```

 In this procedure 2 is a recursive action.
 Decrypting a file often means walking through your folder structure to your
-root folder where you'll find the 1 key you can decrypt with your `public_key`.
+root folder where you'll find the 1 key you can decrypt with your `private_key`.

 The motivation for this design is the flexibility it gives us around sharing.
-You can share a file directly with
+You can share a file or folder directly with
-someone.
-The procedure for that looks something like this:
+someone, without having to re-key one or many files.
+The proposed share procedure looks something like this:

 ```
 1. Decrypt the key for this file, let's refer to this as *secret*.
 (See above)